Product Launch is Controlled Chaos

 - Leverage new technology

-- What metrics will you use to measure success the objective(s)?
+- What metrics will you use to measure the success of your objectives?

-- Who is the customer the product is targeting and how will the product benefit them?
+- Who is the customer (persona) you're targeting and how will the product benefit them?

 - Write a succinct positioning statement that will serve as the basis for your external and internal communications.
-Launch team participation and buy-in is key.
+Team participation and buy-in is key.

 - Develop a content calendar that highlights deliverables, themes, topics, timing, and marketing channels you’ll use to promote the launch.